TonyPhipps/SIEM/Tactics/File-Creation.md

 - File Created in System Space by Process in User Space
 - File Created in User Space by Privileged Account
 - File Created in System Space by Nonprivileged Account
+- A file is created in a non-standard location (e.g. a non-ini/otf/compositefont/ttc/ttf/fon/dat/tmp file created in c:\windows\fonts)

 ## Whitelist Alert
 - File Created in System Folder